 New furnace models use igniters instead of pilot lights.
 But if you still have an old furnace in your home, you need to follow the instructions on your owner’s manual to lighting and re-lighting the pilot lights.
 You can do this without any problem.
 However, if you find it challenging to deal with the fire, it’s best to take the back seat and let an expert furnace repair in Wyoming do the job for you.

 Keep this simple rule in mind: as soon as you feel uncomfortable while doing this troubleshooting on your own, don’t delay calling a professional.
 R&R Mechanical provides on-call services to the homeowners of Wyoming and surrounding areas.
-Call us and get a quick furnace repair in Wyoming and heat pump repair Wyoming.
+Call us and get a quick furnace repair and heat pump repair Wyoming.